 Attend a Luau

-Luaus can be cheesy, and if that’s what you’re looking for there are plenty of options in the Hawaiian Islands.
-But one luau that stands out for its professionalism, authenticity, and just plain fun is Luau Kalamaku at Kilohana Plantation, a historic sugarcane plantation.
+Although tourist luaus can be a bit over the top (especially if you’re surrounded by people guzzling mai tais) and are not necessarily representative of the way local folks might gather to celebrate, they do provide an opportunity to sample multicultural cuisine, hear some Hawaiian storytelling, and see a variety of Polynesian dance styles all in one place.
+One luau that stands out for its professionalism, authenticity, and just plain fun is Luau Kalamaku at Kilohana Kauai, a historic sugarcane plantation.
 You’ll be treated to an evening of Hawaiian-style storytelling, complete with hula dancing, traditional knife dancing, and fire poi ball throwing.
 Yet the pièce de resistance is the kalua pig, which men clad in malo (loincloth) hoist out of a steamy earthen imu (oven) and parade with much fanfare into the dining area.
-Enjoy a delicious Hawaiian buffet and open bar, or take a steam train ride throughout the plantation.
-They also host a craft fair featuring local artisans.
-The plantation also offers a breezy lunch on the terrace of Gaylord’s restaurant and the island’s only rum distillery (with free samples).
+Enjoy a delicious buffet and open bar, or take a steam train ride throughout the plantation.
+They also host a craft fair featuring local artisans, and the on-site restaurant serves a breezy lunch on the terrace if that’s more your speed.

 Savor Sun-Kissed Fruit at Farmers’ Markets